Semaglutide

 Semaglutide is a glucagon-like peptide-1 (GLP-1) receptor agonist originally developed for the treatment of type 2 diabetes.
 It mimics the natural GLP-1 hormone that is released in the gut in response to eating.
 By activating GLP-1 receptors, semaglutide increases insulin secretion, decreases glucagon secretion, and slows gastric emptying, which leads to reduced appetite and caloric intake.

 Semaglutide has gained significant attention for its effectiveness in promoting weight loss.
-In clinical trials, participants using semaglutide lost significantly more weight compared to placebo groups.
+In the STEP 1 trial, participants using once-weekly semaglutide 2.4 mg lost significantly more weight compared to placebo over 68 weeks.[1]
+STEP 2 extended these findings to adults with type 2 diabetes, who also experienced clinically meaningful weight reduction.[2]
 It is marketed under brand names such as Ozempic (for diabetes) and Wegovy (for weight management).

 Research Supply